ryan-mcclue/unsw/comp3331/wk5/week5.md

 End-end congestion (TCP uses) has host infer congestion
   * CWND (congestion window) how many bytes sent to not overflow routers (so sender will use MIN(CWND, RWND))

+Window size is how many bytes.
+To avoid wrap-around issues, maximum window size is half of sequence number space (different to window number?)

+IMPORTANT: slow-start phase at the beginning of every TCP connection

 Congestion detected with:
   1. Duplicated ACKS (CWDN /= 2)
   2. Timeout (much more serious, i.e. CWDN=1)